• Bloglovin

 • 1 tablespoon + 1 teaspoon sesame oil

-• 2 teaspoons lemon juice (from 1 lemon)
+• 2 teaspoons freshly squeezed lemon juice, from 1 lemon

-1. Prepare the cucumber noodles: slice off the very top and bottom of the cucumber and then slice it in half cross-wise (so you have two short cylindrical pieces.
-Run the cucumber through the spiralizer with the wide ribbon blade, cutting the noodles every 12-15 inches.
-If you don't have a spiralizer, you can cut the cucumber in half lengthwise, scrape out the seeds, and thinly slice the cucumber into half-rounds.
+with the wide ribbon blade, cutting the noodles every 12-15 inches.
+If you don't have a spiralizer, you can cut the cucumber in half lengthwise, scrape out the seeds, and very thinly slice the cucumber into half-rounds.

 instagramIf you make this recipe, tag your photo #SnixyKitchen on Instagram!